tjcarney89/swift-captain-morgans-relationships-lab-ios-0217/README.md

 # Captain Morgans Relationships

 ## Instructions
+  0. The storyboard has been started for you.
+Your class file names should match those designated here.
   1. Navigate to the `swift_captain_morgans_relationships_lab.xcdatamodeld`.
   2. Create three entities with attributes and relationships: Pirate, Ship, Engine.
     * Pirates have many ships, and a name.